camchenry/camchenry-remix/posts/typescript-union-vs-enum.md

   | true; // boolean
 ```

 Using many different kinds of types brings some challenges, such as how to differentiate between them.
-To learn more on how to differentiate betwen types in a union, check out my complete guide on [TypeScript type guards](./typescript-type-guards).
+To learn more on how to differentiate between types in a union, check out my complete guide on [TypeScript type guards](./typescript-type-guards).

 ### Union advantage: sub-typing